-With businesses across sectors increasingly turning to software-defined networking (SDN) to boost network performance and efficiencies, it is critical for decision-makers to understand what the transition requires.
+With businesses across sectors increasingly turning to software-defined networking (SDN) to boost network performance and efficiencies, decision-makers must understand what the transition requires.
 Moreover, there are key questions that need to be explored upfront with potential SDN vendors and service providers.
 Without doubt, adopting SDN has major benefits, chief among them being vastly improved scalability, increased control, and agility.
 Today, SDN can provide flexibility that can accommodate dynamic network environments that are ever-changing and complex.

 So how does it work?